gordicaleksa/pytorch-GANs/README.md

 ## PyTorch GANs :computer: vs :computer: = :heart:
-This repo contains PyTorch implementation of various GAN architectures aimed at making it easy for beginners to start playing and learning about GANs.
+This repo contains PyTorch implementation of various GAN architectures. <br/>
+It's aimed at making it **easy for beginners** to start playing and learning about GANs.

 ## Table of Contents
   * [What are GANs?](#what-are-gans)